 Be prepared to provide this information with the application:

 - ID Card

 - Live in Idaho

 - Show proof of identity

 - Be an infant or child under the age of 5

 - Be pregnant, currently breastfeeding a child under 1, or had a baby within the past 6 months

-If you think you qualify for WIC based on the guidelines, please call or visit the closest WIC clinic for an appointment or to apply.
+If you think you qualify for WIC, please call or visit the closest WIC clinic for an appointment or to apply.

 USDA is an equal opportunity provider.